10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 SAP Groovy Script in CPI

-SAP Groovy Script is integration in SAP Cloud Integration (CPI) that implements the business logic which cannot be performed using standard out of string integration tools.
+SAP Groovy Script is an integration in SAP Cloud Integration (CPI) that implements the business logic which cannot be performed using standard out-of-the-box integration tools.

 It is important for advanced scenarios such as: